tosin2013/qubinode_navigator/docs/index.markdown

 ### Deploy Step CA Server using Kcli Pipelines
 Detailed guide on deploying a Step CA server using Kcli pipelines.

+### OneDev - Deploying Generic VMs
+Guide for deploying generic VMs using OneDev.

 ### OneDev - Git Server with CI/CD, Kanban, and Packages
 Instructions for setting up a Git server with CI/CD capabilities, Kanban boards, and package management using OneDev.

 ## Getting Started

-To get started with Qubinode Navigator, please refer to the [Getting Started Guide](link-to-getting-started-guide).
+To get started with Qubinode Navigator, please refer to the [Deployment Documentation](https://tosin2013.github.io/qubinode_navigator/deployments/).
 This guide will help you set up your environment and begin deploying OpenShift using Qubinode Navigator.

 ## Contributing

 We welcome contributions from the community!
-Please read our [Contributing Guide](link-to-contributing-guide) to learn how you can get involved.
+Please read our [Contributing Guide](https://tosin2013.github.io/qubinode_navigator/development/developers_guide.html) to learn how you can get involved.

 ## License